bihealth/sodar-core/docs/source/app_projectroles_integration.rst

     $ ./manage.py runserver

-To enable periodic tasks, you need to start a Celery worker.
-This is done by running the ``make celery`` command in a separate terminal.
+To enable periodic tasks, you need to additionally start a Celery worker.
+This is done by running the ``make celery`` command:

 .. code-block:: console

     $ make celery

 You can now browse your site locally at ``http://127.0.0.1:8000``.
 You are